dansil2301/BasicStockPricePrediction/README.md

 | **Test ROC-AUC** | **0.5814** |
 | Overfit gap (train − test accuracy) | +0.0590 |

-XGBoost achieves the highest test ROC-AUC of all three models at **0.5954**.
-The negative overfit gap (−0.0371) is notable: the model generalises *better* on the test set than the training set, which is consistent with early stopping and class-weight regularisation preventing the model from memorising the training distribution.
-The CV ROC-AUC of 0.4913 is lower than the final test ROC-AUC, reflecting the difficulty of the earlier time-series folds.
-This is a common pattern in financial data where more recent data may be more learnable.
+XGBoost achieves the highest test ROC-AUC of all three models at **0.5814**.
+The overfit gap (+0.0590) is notable: the model generalises well on the test set and the training set, which validates the use of early stopping and class-weight regularisation which prevents the model from memorising the training distribution.
+The CV ROC-AUC of 0.5032 is lower than the final test ROC-AUC, reflecting the increased predictability of price direction with AI boom happening during the test window 2021-2024.
+This is also a common pattern in financial data where more recent data may be more learnable.
 These results align with Fischer & Krauss (2018) and Gu et al. (2020), who found that well-regularised non-linear models produce the most robust out-of-sample performance.

 ### Overfitting Monitoring

 All three models include an overfitting gap analysis comparing train and test performance, directly motivated by Bailey et al. (2014).
-Logistic Regression shows minimal gap (near-zero), confirming underfitting rather than overfitting.
-XGBoost shows a negative gap, consistent with its regularisation design.
+Logistic Regression shows minimal gap (near-zero).
+XGBoost shows a minimal overfit gap, consistent with its regularisation design.
 The Random Forest full model warrants closer inspection given its high recall, which is a sign of majority-class bias rather than true overfitting.
+This issue is partly solved with the random forest reduced feature model.

 ### Model Comparison Summary